jrandj/java-11/README.md

 1. All generic information is stripped at run time, this is known as **type erasure**.
 This means that the presence of generics can throw up complicated situations with respect to Overloading and Overriding.

-1. The java.util.Collection interface is the root interface in the collection heirarchy. java.util.List defines the behaviour of collections that keep objects in an order.
+1. The java.util.Collection interface is the root interface in the collection heirarchy.
+The java.util.List interface defines the behaviour of collections that keep objects in an order.
 The functionality is implemented by classes such as ArrayList and LinkedList.

 1. Useful List methods are shown below:
     ```java